Netflix/falcor/documentation/router.md

 }
 ~~~

-We will create a Router that retrieves the data for this [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) from three different data sources:
+We will create a Router that retrieves the data for this [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) from three different data sources.

-### 1. The Title Service

-This service can be used to retrieve information about titles in the catalog.
-This information is not personalized, and changes relatively infrequently.
-As a result it makes sense to store it in a different database than either the personalized recommendations or the Ratings.

-### 2. The Rating Service

-This service can be used to retrieve predicted ratings for every user and title combination.
-In addition, if users choose to override the predicted rating, this service is used to store their preferred rating.
-The rating information may be updated frequently based on user ratings, and is therefore stored in a separate database.

 Each of these services will inform a different portion of the virtual JSON object: